docyes/backticker/README.md

 If `tick` is true will emit a `tick` event immediately.

-Note that calling `ticker.start()` when already started is a no-op -- including tick true being passed.
+Note that calling `ticker.start()` when already started is a no-op returning false -- including tick true being passed.

 ## stop()

 Stop the current internal timer and any subsequent `tick` events from firing.

+Note that calling `ticker.stop()` on a non-started ticker is a no-op returning false.

 ## restart([options])